 In this art, the student learns the 2 major approaches to going against the blade with empty hands.
 The focus of the first phase of this section is the 2 primary entry defense and counter methods when unarmed against a blade-wielding attacker.
 These are referred to as catch and hit and hacking redirect.

 Next, the student focuses on the catch and hit application and learns a series of progressive techniques against each angle from the standard and reverse grip attacks.
 Once the student is proficient with the entry and techniques, they are then drilled in a continuous feeding format (Balintawak Palakaw).

 Then the student will be introduced to the redirecting method and associated softening strikes and disarms/techniques in a simplified 13 count flow.
 Once this is perfected the student will be fed and expected to perform the entry and techniques without resistance and then with the feeder attempting to counter the defense and technique through the methods presented in Area One.

 In the final stage of this section, the student will mix all the entry methods, softening strikes, and techniques in flow with the feeder attempting to counter.

-Section Three: Blade Against Empty Hand and Other Weapons
+Section Three: Blade Against Empty Hand, Firearms, and Improvised Weapons

 “I have a high art, I hurt with cruelty those who wound me.” -Archillochus (650 B.C.E.)

 This is the shortest area of the CBT curriculum.
 If the student has been diligent in training and has a firm hold of all the technical concepts in the two previous sections of training, they will be easily equipped to utilize the blade as defense tool in a variety of scenarios.